shimberger/gohls/README.md

 2. Execute the command `gohls serve <path to videos>` e.g. `gohls serve ~/Documents/Videos` to serve the videos located in `~/Documents/Videos`.
 3. Visit the URL http://localhost:8080 to access the web interface

+## Specifying the port

+To make the server listen on another port just use the `serve` command with `--port` like so (the example uses port 7000):

+	gohls serve --port 7000 <path to videos>

 ## Developing it

 Just do a `go get /github.com/shimberger/golhls/...` in your GOPATH.
 Then change into the project directory and run the development server by executing `./scripts/run_dev` (sorry Windows users).
 You need gulp & npm to build the frontend.